kristianhasselknippe/fuse-mode/README.md

 An error-log buffer will display build errors.

 I am currently using csharp-mode for uno and nXML-mode for UX.
-These modes work quite nice until we get to do proper UNO and UX syntax highlighting, and we might be able to derive from these.
+These modes work quite nice until we get to do proper UNO and UX syntax highlighting.
+And we might be able to derive from these.

 ### Implemented

 - Daemon communication
-- Error log
+- Error log (not yet bootstrapped)

 ### Roadmap